 Both parties agree to make a good faith attempt to arrive at a joint statement of facts and issues to be submitted to the arbitrator, which will be submitted verbally unless otherwise mutually agreed.
 Once a determination is made that the matter is arbitrable or if such preliminary determination cannot be reasonably made, the arbitrator will then proceed to determine the merits of the dispute.
-The arbitrator will have no power to amend, modify, nullify, ignore, add to or subtract from the provisions of the Contract.
-The Employer and Union will share the expenses and fees of arbitration and the cost of the hearing room equally.
-Costs of arbitration will include the arbitrator's fees, room cost and transcription costs, if any.
+The arbitrator will have no power to amend, modify, nullify. ignore, add to or subtract from the provisions of the Contract.
+The Employer and Union will share the expenses and fees of arbitrator's fees, room cost and transcription costs, if any.
 Nothing in this Article will preclude the Employer and Union from agreeing to use expedited arbitration procedures.
 The decision and award of the arbitrator will be made within thirty (30) days following the hearing and will be final and binding on the Employer, the Union and the employee or employees involved.